 We’re officially getting closer to a new era of Harry Potter fandom as the long-awaited TV series prepares to begin production in mid 2025.

-In light of the news, we’ve cast our best Alohomora spell to uncover as many details as possible about what fans can expect from the upcoming Harry Potter TV series.
+In light of the news, we’ve cast our best Alohomora spell to uncover as many details as possible about what fans can expect from the upcoming Harry Potter TV series and its growing cast list.

 Bringing the global hit back to the big screen is no mean feat for the show’s casting agents.
 After all, with such an enduring legacy comes a huge amount of responsibility.